joshstevens19/simple-uniswap-sdk/README.md

     data: string;
     value: string;
   };
+  // if you have enabled to factor in the transaction cost in the quotes
+  // then this is the gas price in gwei we used to estimate the transactions
+  gasPriceEstimatedBy: string | undefined;
   // this is a stream which emits if the quote has changed, this will emit
   // not matter what you should listen to this for the source of truth
   // for a reactive dApp.
 If you dont listen to this the user could end up